egovernments/egov-services/libraries/tracer/readme.md

  ```
  @Import({TracerConfiguration.class})
 ```
- - In order to make http requests, in your class component autowire Spring's RestTemplate.
+ - To make http requests, in your class component autowire Spring's RestTemplate.
- - In order to push messages to Kafka, in your class component autowire LogAwareKafkaTemplate.
+ - To push messages to Kafka, in your class component autowire LogAwareKafkaTemplate.
+ - To receive messages via Kafka consumer annotate your bean method with KafkaListener annotation.
+Add the payload annotation to the message payload parameter (any data type is supported) and topic header to the topic String parameter.

 #### Tracer implementation details -